-To request published information about the graduate program or to have an application form mailed to you, please send an email message to Professor Adam Golub, Graduate Advisor: firstname.lastname@example.org
+To request information about the graduate program, please send an email message to Professor Adam Golub, Graduate Advisor: email@example.com

 See the University's Graduate Studies web site for more general information about graduate studies at Cal State Fullerton and about financial aid.